-vi [ - option... ] [ command ] [ filename]
+vi [-option . . .] [command] [filename]

-Vi offers a powerful set of text editing operations based on a set of mnemonic commands.
+The vi editor offers a powerful set of text editing operations based on a set of mnemonic commands.
 Most commands are single keystrokes that perform simple editing functions.
-Vi displays a full screen "window" into the file you are editing.
+This editor displays a full screen "window" into the file you are editing.
 The contents of this window can be changed quickly and easily within vi.
-While editing, visual feedback is provided (the name vi itself is short for "visual").
+While editing, visual feedback is provided (the name vi is short for "visual").

-Vi and the line editor ex are one and the same editor: the names vi and ex identify a particular user interface rather than any underlying functional difference.
-The differences in user interface, however, are quite striking.
-Ex is a powerful line-oriented editor, similar to the editor ed.
-However, in both ex and ed, visual updating of the terminal screen is limited, and commands are entered on a command line.
-Vi, on the other hand, is a screen-oriented editor designed so that what you see on the screen corresponds exactly and immediately to the contents of the file you are editing.
+The vi editor and the line editor ex are one and the same editor: the names vi and ex identify a particular user interface rather than any underlying functional difference.
+The differences in user interface, however, are quite striking; ex is a powerful line-oriented editor, similar to the editor ed.
+However, in both ex and ed, visual updating of the terminal is limited, and commands are entered on a command line.
+On the other hand, vi is a screen-oriented editor designed so that what you see on the screen corresponds exactly and immediately to the contents of the file you are editing.